xoolive/traffic/docs/navigation/fuel_burn.rst

 User interface
 --------------

-The most direct use of the API, is with the :meth:`~traffic.core.Flight.fuelflow`
+The most direct use of the API, is with the :meth:`~traffic.core.Flight.fuelflow` method:
-method:

-.. automethod:: traffic.core.Flight.fuelflow

 In this dataset: